NG-NEST/ng-nest/lib/ng-nest/ui/crumb/examples/en_US/default/icon/readme.md

 ---
 order: 2
-label: '图标'
+label: 'Icon'
 ---

-设置节点对象中的 `icon` 的图标属性。
+Set the icon property of the `icon` in the node object.